-The most common revision is probably “capsular contraction,” which is a “hardening” that some women experience after having breast implants—mostly it is on one side but it can be also seen on both sides.
+The most common revision is probably “capsular contraction,” which is a “hardening” that some women experience after having breast implants—mostly it is on one side but it can also be seen on both sides.
 This is more common in patients with “really old silicone implants” that have hardened, which is often caused by rupture or leaking of these very old silicone gel breast implants.
-Houston plastic surgeon Dr. James F. Boynton is very experienced at removing the old implants (and material if necessary), removing the old capsules, and replacing a new set of implants, which leads to improved shape and feel.
+Dr. Boynton is very experienced at removing the old implants (and material if necessary), removing the old capsules, and replacing a new set of implants, which can lead to improved shape and feel.

-The other most common situation that requires breast revision is malposition of a previous breast implant.
-Sometimes the implants can be too high (known as a “high riding” implant) or fall too low (known as “bottoming out”).
+Patients may also have malpositions (the implant falls to a lower position or to the side).
+Malposition is the other most common situation that requires breast revision of a previous breast implant.
+Sometimes the implants can be too high (known as a “high-riding” implant) or fall too low (known as “bottoming out”).
 Many patients experience implants that also fall to the sides (lateral malposition), especially when they lie down.
 Saline breast implants are typically “heavier” than silicone gel breast implants, and this can exacerbate the issue.
 Implants that get too close together can sometimes create symmastia (where the implants are touching).
 Each of these scenarios requires a well-thought-out, individualized plan that includes removing the old implants, choosing the right replacement implants, selecting the proper pocket and tissue plane, and revising the capsule—the latter of which sometimes involves tightening the capsule, removing parts of the capsule, shaping it, and/or adding an ADM (acellular dermal matrix) such as Strattice™.
 All of these techniques are extremely important in malposition cases.

-Another common revision is for patients that are “unhappy” with implants that are too large and they want to be “downsized.”
+Another common revision is for patients who are unhappy with implants that are too large and they want to be “downsized.”
 This often involves removing the implants, “tightening” the capsules, and placing smaller implants.
-In some cases a breast lift may be also necessary, but Dr. Boynton has a technique that allows for some tightening “internally” without the need for adding a breast lift incision.
+In some cases a breast lift may also be necessary, as sometimes patients have laxity of the breast tissue, whereby it is literally “falling off” the implant (this is sometimes referred to as the “Snoopy deformity” and cannot be ameliorated by just breast augmentation alone).
+Performing a breast lift over the existing implant can provide shape improvement and change when it is necessary, but Dr. Boynton has a technique that allows for some tightening “internally” without the need for adding a breast lift incision.